Image sensor format: Smaller sensors

 Due to the size constraints of powerful zoom objectives, most current bridge cameras have 1/2.3" sensors, as small as those used in common more compact cameras.
 As lens sizes are proportional to the image sensor size, smaller sensors enable large zoom amounts with moderate size lenses.
 In 2011 the high-end Fujifilm X-S1 was equipped with a much larger 2/3" sensor.
 In 2013–2014, both Sony (Cyber-shot DSC-RX10) and Panasonic (Lumix DMC-FZ1000) produced bridge cameras with 1" sensors.

-The sensors of camera phones are typically much smaller than those of typical compact cameras, allowing greater miniaturization of the electrical and optical components.
-Sensor sizes of around 1/6" are common in camera phones, webcams and digital camcorders.
-The Nokia N8's 1/1.83" sensor was the largest in a phone in late 2011.
-The Nokia 808 surpasses compact cameras with its 41 million pixels, 1/1.2" sensor.
+Since the 2020s sensors of many camera phones has surpassed the size of typical compact cameras.
+The iPhone 13 released in 2021 has a main camera sensor size of 1/1.9".
+The Nokia N8 (2010)'s 1/1.83" sensor was the largest in a phone in late 2011.
+The Nokia 808 (2012) surpasses compact cameras with its 41 million pixels, 1/1.2" sensor.
+Sensor sizes of 1/2.3" and smaller are common in webcams, digital camcorders and most other small devices.

 Medium-format digital sensors

-The largest digital sensors in commercially available cameras are described as medium format, in reference to film formats of similar dimensions.
-Although the traditional medium format 120 film usually had one side with 6 cm length (the other varying from 4.5 to 24 cm), the most common digital sensor sizes described below are approximately 48 × 36 mm, which is roughly twice the size of a Full-frame digital SLR sensor format.
+The largest digital sensors in commercially available cameras are described as "medium format", in reference to film formats of similar dimensions.
+Although the most common medium format film, the 120 roll, is 6 cm wide, and is most commonly shot square, the most common "medium-format" digital sensor sizes are approximately 48 × 36 mm, which is roughly twice the size of a full-frame DSLR sensor format.